Mission

 Supporters

 The main supporter of the privately-run institution is the Kunstverein Baselland, to which numerous artists, creatives and interested non-creatives as well as key figures from the Basel region belong.
 The Bildungs-, Kultur- und Sportdirektion department from the Canton Basel-Landschaft (kulturelles.bl) supports operation of the Kunsthaus Baselland with an annual funding contribution.
 This financial foundation is continually augmented through applications for funding from other sources in order to support artists producing work for their exhibitions at the Kunsthaus Baselland.
-The building in Muttenz belongs to the not-for-profit Kunsthaus Baselland Foundation.
+The building in Muttenz belonged to the not-for-profit Kunsthaus Baselland Foundation.
 The function of this foundation is to provide the Kunsthaus Baselland with accommodation.
-It will also be the owner of the new Kunsthaus venue in the Dreispitz.
+It is also the owner of the new Kunsthaus venue at the Dreispitz.

 Network